Mshoeb1/flow_ai_backend/README.md

 <details>
 <summary>Click to view</summary>
-    -/transactions/:id, This path updated the specific transactions according to the id provided by the user from the trnsaction table we.
+    - /transactions/:id, This path updated the specific transactions according to the id provided by the user from the trnsaction table we.
-    -Mehtod PUT
+    - Mehtod PUT
-    -we have to set the updated input field againts the data which are present in the table -on successful request you will get a response message please find the below image.
+    - we have to set the updated input field againts the data which are present in the table
+    - on successful request you will get a response message please find the below image.
     <div style="text-align:center;margin:10px 0px 0px 45px;width:200px;">
         <img src="https://res.cloudinary.com/dwekbzmuw/image/upload/v1729618980/updating_transaction_malymt.png"/>
     </div>